simulatine/100DaysOfCode/docs/_posts/2020-05-09-Python-Android.md

 - Cheap.
 I didn't want to invest a huge amount.
 - Small.
 My goal is to program on the go, on a train or bus.
 I'd ideally like a smartphone sized or small tablet, with a screen in the 5 to 7 inch range.

-My choice quickly narrowed to 7 inch tablets, and after looking at the Lenovo Tab E7 and the DragonTouch, I settled on the Vankyo MatrixPad S7.
+My choice quickly narrowed to 7 inch tablets, and after looking at the Lenovo Tab E7 and the Dragon Touch Y88X Pro, I settled on the Vankyo MatrixPad S7.
 This has 2GB of RAM and 32GB of storage, not much compared to my iPhone, but enough to experiment with.
 Most importantly, it was a mere £64.99, an absolute bargain.

 ![Vankyo S7 Tablet](../../../assets/Vankyo_S7_Tablet.jpg)